 Why Should I Learn Real Estate Accounting?

 Unless you’re a property investor, it might not be obvious why you should learn about real estate accounting.
 But if you work with real estate in any capacity, then understanding the fundamentals of good accounting is well worth the effort.
-This is the case if you:
+It is the case if you:

 - Run a real estate agency